Nationally Ranked Programs Preparing Outstanding Educators

-The Department of Curriculum and Instruction (EDCI) at UConn’s Neag School of Education offers outstanding undergraduate and graduate programs of study for both preservice and in-service educators.
+The Department of Curriculum and Instruction (EDCI) at UConn’s Neag School of Education offers outstanding, nationally ranked undergraduate and graduate programs of study for both preservice and in-service educators.
 The primary focus of our faculty is the preparation of leaders to serve all levels of education.

 Teacher Certification